Barker Inlet and Port River Estuary

 -Kauwawa Lewis O’Brien, “The Port River” 2001

-Native grasses have been extensively planted at the Lartelare Park which was established in 2009 to recognise and commemorate local Kaurna people, and in particular, Veronica Brodie’s great-grandmother Lartelare.
+Native grasses have been extensively planted at the Lartelare Reserve which was established in 2009 to recognise and commemorate local Kaurna people, and in particular, Veronica Brodie’s great-grandmother Lartelare.
 Situated on the north side of the Hart Street (Jervois) Bridge, the park was a Kaurna campsite from prehistoric times until 1858 when it was relocated further south to the mouth of the Jervois Creek.

 Lartelare Park is within the Newport Quays precinct and, during excavations for that project, numerous middens and discarded shells were uncovered.
 One monument in the park records the position of middens and tools buried beneath.

 The relocation of Lartelare’s campsite in 1858 placed it closer to an oyster bed in the Port River recognised by both Kaurna and Europeans.
 Sheridah Melvin, in a research report f or the Lartelare Homeland Association named “Kudlyo the black swan dreaming: Veronica Brodie and the continuity of Kaurna history at Glanville and LeFevre Peninsula” (1994), writes: